Use the image first, then read the choices.

 Regulatory traffic signs

-Learn the road signs that state laws, limits, right-of-way rules, required directions, and prohibited movements before moving into state-specific DMV practice.
+Regulatory signs are traffic signs that state laws, limits, right-of-way rules, required directions, and prohibited movements.
+Practice 16 picture questions, then move into state-specific DMV practice when the sign action is clear.

 Last updated: